nih-cfde/2022-may-hackathon/docs/about.md

 This session will showcase how R can be used for a variety of data visualizations with Gene Tissue Expression (GTEx) data.

+### Stimulating Peripheral Activity to Relieve Conditions, 5/11

+This session will provide information on access to SPARC resources via the SPARC portal and associated APIs.

 ### Kids First and Human BioMolecular Atlas Program

 This session will teach participants how to access and use federated CFDE graph data though the Human BioMolecular Atlas Program-Kids First collaboration through API access.